Bats News

 A photo of the winning team.
 A group of men stand around Sue, with a trophy.
 In the background behind them is a bowling alley and lots of people smiling and laughing.
 It is a happy scene.
 A photo of the winning team.
 A group of men stand around Sue, with a trophy.
 In the background behind them is a bowling alley and lots of people smiling and laughing.
 It is a happy scene.

-British Blind Sport Winter Trios National Competition 2025
+British Blind Sport Trios 2025

 Photograph of smiling teams Bats tornadoes and Bats strikers with guide dog Bryony stood outside the hotel awaiting the bus to take them to the finals!
 Photograph of smiling teams Bats tornadoes and Bats strikers with guide dog Bryony stood outside the hotel awaiting the bus to take them to the finals!